Heimdall-Framework/heimdall-framework/README.md

 ## Possible issues:

 ### No access or permission exceptions
-It might happen because the user you use does not have the proper access rights to use devices on the USB or to create and read files from the directories in your environmental variables.
+It might happen because the user you use does not have the proper access rights to use devices on the USB or to create and read files from the directories in your environment variables.
-The proper way to fix it is to start the `./main.py` file with `sudo -E` which will grant it the proper access rights and keep the environmental variables.
+The proper way to fix it is to start the `./main.py` file with `sudo -E` which will grant it the proper access rights and keep the environment variables.

 ### Clamav or clamd can't find or create specific files
 There are multiple possible causes for this issue.
 One of them is that another clamav instance is already running on your system and uses those files.
 You can check this